 We split our sample into six randomly selected groups of equal size, with five groups receiving different information treatments, T, and a control group, C, receiving no treatment.
-The first group received a fiscal information treatment, T_1 , pertaining to information about the current as well as projected debt level and debt-to-GDP-ratio in their own country, Germany.
-The second and third groups received the same type of fiscal information but for two foreign euro-area members, France, T_2 , and Italy, T_3 , respectively.
+The first group received a fiscal information treatment, $T_1$ , pertaining to information about the current as well as projected debt level and debt-to-GDP-ratio in their own country, Germany.
+The second and third groups received the same type of fiscal information but for two foreign euro-area members, France, $T_2$ , and Italy, $T_3$ , respectively.
 The fourth and fifth groups received information related to the interaction between monetary and fiscal policy.
-More specifically, the fourth group received information about the ECB's purchases of sovereign debt, T_4 , and the fifth group received a statement from the former Bundesbank President Weidmann, asserting that the ECB has a price-stability mandate and should not help governments, T_5 .
-The exact formulation of the treatments is as follows:11
+More specifically, the fourth group received a statement from the former Bundesbank President Weidmann asserting that the ECB has a price-stability mandate and should not help governments, $T_5$ .
+The exact formulation of the treatments is as follows:

-Treatment 1 ("Debt-Germany"): Germany's government debt is currently €2,398 billion, amounting to 70 percent of its gross domestic product.
-According to the European Commission, it is expected that this figure will total more than €2,680 billion in 2024, probably amounting to 72 percent of gross domestic product.

-Treatment 2 ("Debt-France"): France's government debt is currently €2,762 billion, amounting to 115 percent of its gross domestic product12.
+- Treatment 1 ("Debt-Germany") : Germany's government debt is currently $\in$ 2,398 billion, amounting to 70 percent of its gross domestic product.
+According to the European Commission, it is expected that this figure will total more than $\in$ 2,680 billion in 2024, probably amounting to 72 percent of gross domestic product. - Treatment 2 ("Debt-France") : France's government debt is currently €2,762 billion, amounting to 115 percent of its gross domestic product.
 According to the European Commission, it is expected that this figure will total more than €3,240 billion in 2024, probably amounting to 118 percent of gross domestic product.